ValentinZarate/capuchins_hrs/README.md

 # AKDE Estimation and Spatial Analysis Functions

-This repository contains a collection of custom functions developed for estimating and analyzing Asymmetric Kernel Density Estimate (AKDE) home ranges using `ctmm` as the primary dependency.
+This repository contains a collection of custom functions developed for estimating and analyzing Auto-correlated Kernel Density Estimate (AKDE) home ranges using `ctmm` as the primary dependency.
 The functions included here are designed to simultaneously calculate AKDE for multiple individuals or groups, storing relevant information in easily manageable formats, including shapefiles and summary tables.

 ## Key Features